David Honeycutt, PE: From Intern to Owner

 What would you tell your 22-year old self if you were applying for a job in today’s market?

-It is important to understand what it means to be a valuable employee and equally important to find a company that believes in developing talent.
+It is important to understand what it means to be a valuable employee and equally important to find a company that believes in developing talent in each stage of their career, from intern to owner.
 Entering the workforce with the right perspective is critical.
 It has to be a mutually beneficial relationship to you, as a young professional, and to the company hiring you.
 You want to grow professionally, and the company is depending on you to help them be successful.

 In closing, do you have any advice for those looking for that first position or opportunity with an engineering firm?